TerseTears/tyecon/README.md

 ### `%->%` pipem operator

-With this operator, it is possible to chain instructions while also keeping any of the intermediate values.
+With this operator, instructions are chained while also keeping any of the intermediate values.
 The syntax also omits the recurrent extraneous `magrittr` pipes at the end:

 ```r
 testdf <- tibble::tribble(~x, ~y,